 And that was my first experience with the Aliens franchise.

 It was an interactive movie ride.
 The viewer would sit in a chair that would move, vibrate and jolt, all in an effort to simulate the viewer experiencing what was being shown on the screen.
-The ride consisted of a pre-movie in which the situation and plot (I use the term plot loosely).
+The ride consisted of a pre-movie in which the situation and plot (I use the term plot loosely) was conveyed to the audience.
 A Colonial Marine called Hyer has just returned back to his ship, the New Jersey having narrowly escaped an Alien encounter on the mining colony Takaia 3.

 He recounts the experience to a Marine Captain and B Squad.
 The mission was supposed to be a routine reconnaissance for A Squad but they encountered the Aliens – hundreds of them.
 The marines activated a bomb and tried to escape.
 During their retreat, the APC crashed and was badly damaged.
 Many of the marines were injured, Hyer included but he escaped to find their dropship destroyed.
 He found a shuttle on the colony and left the planet.